bipolarmorgan/SlavehackLegacy/README.md

 ### What is this?

 Slavehack: Legacy is an open-source continuation of the popular online game "Slavehack".
-For emphasis, **_this is not Slavehack 2_** nor is it being developed by the same people who are working on Slavehack 2 (as of yet, anyway).
+For emphasis, **_this is not Slavehack 2_** nor is it being developed by the same people who are working on Slavehack 2 (as of now, anyway).
 Think of this as a spiritual successor to the original Slavehack.

 ### Who are you?